 Notable features:

-- Crafted in CLIMAYARN, a special merino wool blend engineered to regulate the temperature effectively by reducing the chances of heat accumulation
+- A special merino wool blend engineered to regulate the temperature effectively by reducing the chances of heat accumulation

 - Anti-blister cushioning insulates and ensures a more comfortable experience on and off the trail